Some posts contain compensated links. Please read this disclaimer for more info.

-- Visit winery and excursion site Vinia, a family run resort situated on the hills of Bjelovar.
-The vineyards offer great panoramic views of Bjelovar and green forests of the Bjelovar County.
+- Visit winery and excursion site Vinia, a family-run resort situated on the hills of Bjelovar.
+The vineyards offer magnificent panoramic views of Bjelovar and the green forests of Bjelovar County.
 Families with small kids will especially love this resort, as it has a little playground with horses and other farm animals.

-- Learn about the legends of Vedi, a fairly new tourist offering in the area.
+- Learn about the legends of Vedi, a reasonably new tourist offering in the area.
 An old legend says that the mythological creatures called Vedi escaped into the forests when the Bilogora became inhabited.
-They intended to help out the people in the region and story has it that every household had a Vedi.
+They intended to help out the people in the region, and the story has it that every household had a Vedi.

-- Old tales speak of hidden treasures they left behind that must be found by the tourists.
-The treasure hunt begins by a story told by an old woman in the region about the legend of Vedi in the ethno house in Veliko Trojstvo.
+- Old tales speak of hidden treasures they left behind – that must be found by the tourists.
+The treasure hunt begins with a story told by an older woman in the region about the legend of Vedi in the ethno house in Veliko Trojstvo.

 - Visit the mountain lodge Kamenitovac in Bilogora.

-- Events you may want to attend include:
+- Events you may want to attend :

 - Black Cat event,